simontakite/vagrant-haproxy/README.md

 8. When you're all done, type ``` exit ``` at the shell to get back to your local terminal.
 9. To shut down the VM's, run ``` vagrant halt web1 web2 haproxy ```
 10. To remove the VM's from your hard drive, run ``` vagrant destroy web1 web2 haproxy ```
-11. If you wish to remove the cached image file from which these machines were created, run ``` vagrant box remove precise32 ```
+11. If you wish to remove the cached image file from which these machines were created, run ``` vagrant box remove precise32 ``
+12. Testing`